se-edu/se-book/common/definitions.md

 <div id="def-type-signature">

-**Type Signature**: The _type signature_ of an operation is the type sequence of the parameters.
+**Type signature**: The _type signature_ of an operation is the type sequence of the parameters.
 The return type and parameter names are not part of the type signature.
 However, the parameter order is significant.

 <box>